Facebook arrest video leads to protests in South Carolina - WTMJ

 COLUMBIA, S.C.
 (AP) — Demonstrators converged outside a South Carolina police station for a second day Thursday, protesting the arrest of two men by officers in Rock Hill who were recorded on a Facebook video wrestling and throwing punches with the two.

-Eight people were arrested on the second day of protests, just hours after the police chief and a civil rights leader had asked for calm.
-Most of the arrests were for disorderly conduct or being a pedestrian in the roadway as protesters blocked several streets near the police station, officials said.
+Eleven people were arrested on the second day of protests, just hours after the police chief and a civil rights leader had asked for calm.
+Most of the arrests were for disorderly conduct as protesters blocked several streets near the police station and one threw two firecrackers at officers, officials said.

 About 100 people were at Wednesday’s protest just hours after the arrests of the two men.
 Some threw bottles and rocks at police officers in riot gear and set a small fire outside the building before leaving just after midnight.
 There were no arrests and no injuries Wednesday and police didn’t use any pepper spray or tear gas, Rock Hill Police Lt.
 Michael Chavis said.